ocaml-flambda/flambda-backend/HACKING.md

 reason.
 It is not necessary to wait for CI checks to pass after genuinely trivial changes to a PR that was previously passing CI.

-There are also release branches (e.g. `release-4.12`) which are used for cutting production releases (which are all marked by git tags).
+There are also release microbranches (e.g. `5.2.0minus-1-microbranch`) which are used for cutting production releases (which are all marked by git tags).
 These branches should not be committed to without approval from the person responsible for the next release.

-## Upstream subtree

-The `ocaml/` directory contains a patched version of the upstream OCaml compiler around which is built the Flambda backend.
-This directory is currently handled as a git subtree (not a submodule).

-Patches to the `ocaml/` subdirectory should be minimised and in the majority of cases be suitable for upstream submission.

-We are planning to move to a model where the patched upstream compiler is maintained in a normal upstream-style repository (i.e. forked from [`ocaml/ocaml`](https://github.com/ocaml/ocaml)).

 ## Code formatting